Amédée-François Lamy

+Biography

+Family origins

+He was the son of lieutenant Joseph Sosthène Lamy (1818–1891), originally from Nancy, and of Elisabeth Giraud, from an old and notable Provençal family, whose father Louis Giraud, notary, had married Honorine Courmes, from Grasse, the latter was the daughter of Claude-Marie Courmes, mayor of Grasse from 1830 to 1835.

 Early years

-Lamy's ambition to become an officer developed very early; at ten-years-old, he entered the Prytanée National Militaire, where he won the first prize in Geography in the general concourse of all the department's school, a possible sign of his future colonial career.
-In 1877 he entered at Saint-Cyr, the foremost French military academy.
+Lamy's ambition to become an officer developed very early; at ten-years-old, he entered the Prytanée national militaire, where he won the first prize in Geography in the general concourse of all the department's school, a possible sign of his future colonial career.
+In 1877 he was admitted to Saint-Cyr, the foremost French military academy.

 Military career

-Lamy began his career in 1879 as a Second Lieutenant in the First regiment of Algerian tirailleurs.
-He discovered Saharan Africa, and took part in the French occupation of Tunisia; he was sent in 1884 to Tonkin, where he remained until 1886.
-The following year he was back in Algeria, where he became aide-de-camp to the General in command of the division quartered in Algiers in 1887, and resumed his previous interest in the Sahara and learned to exploit the qualities of the meharistes, the camel cavalry.
+Lamy began his military career in 1879 as a second lieutenant in the First regiment of Algerian tirailleurs.
+He explored and discovered for France Saharan Africa, and took part in the French occupation of Tunisia; he was sent in 1884 to Tonkin, where he remained until 1886.
+The following year he was back in Algeria, where he became aide-de-camp to the General in command of the division quartered in Algiers in 1887, and resumed his previous interest in the Sahara and learned to exploit the qualities of the méharistes, the camel cavalry.
 Fascinated by the desert, he learned how to live with little: "Personally, I will be really happy only when I'll be able to live without neither drinking nor eating.
 At the moment, I'm attempting this kind of existence, but obtaining only a meagre success.
 I'm still obliged to eat more than six dates at my meals: this is afflicting!".